mbeckdev/little-shop/README.md

 ## What I learned

-how to use that tricky /:variable part of react-router-dom so that you don't have to create 8 different individual pages or components, just one page that takes the variable.
+I learned how to use that tricky /:variable part of react-router-dom so that you don't have to create 8 different individual pages or components, just one page that takes the variable.

 You can pass variables in the react-router-dom `<Link />` component!